Your comfort is our top priority,so we'll respond quickly when

-Heat pumps used in HVAC purposes can absorb heat from different sources.
+Heat pumps can absorb heat from different sources.

 Air-to-air